Hussainajhar8/tech257_terraform/README.md

 3. **Apply Terraform Changes:**
    - Run `terraform apply` to apply the changes defined in your Terraform configuration.
-   - Verify that the security group is created successfully.
+   - Verify that the security group is created successfully.git ad
     ![alt text](img/image-11.png)

 4. **Confirm Rules Configuration:**